Herbert Fallas

 F. Herbert Fallas (1 November 1861 – c.
 1900) was an English rugby union footballer who played in the 1880s.
-He played at representative level for England, and Yorkshire, and at club level for Wakefield Trinity (were a rugby union club at the time, so no Heritage № is allocated), as a three-quarters, i.e. wing or centre.
+He played at representative level for England, and Yorkshire, and at club level for Wakefield Trinity (who were a rugby union club at the time), as a three-quarters, i.e. wing or centre.
 Prior to Tuesday 27 August 1895, Wakefield Trinity was a rugby union club.

 Background

 Herbert Fallas was born in Wakefield, West Riding of Yorkshire.

 Playing career

-International honours

-Herbert Fallas won a cap for England while at Wakefield Trinity in the 1884 Home Nations Championship against Ireland.
+Fallas won a cap for England while at Wakefield Trinity in the 1884 Home Nations Championship against Ireland.
+He also represented Yorkshire while at Wakefield Trinity.

-County honours

-Herbert Fallas represented Yorkshire while at Wakefield Trinity.

-Change of Code

-When Wakefield Trinity converted from the rugby union code to the rugby league code on Tuesday 27 August 1895, Herbert Fallas would have likely been in his thirties.
-Subsequently, he didn't become both a rugby union, and rugby league footballer for Wakefield Trinity.

-Genealogical information
+Personal life

-Herbert Fallas' brother John H. Fallas was Wakefield Trinity's representative at the formation of the Northern Rugby Football Union on Thursday 29 August 1895 at the George Hotel, Huddersfield.
+Fallas' brother John H. Fallas was Wakefield Trinity's representative at the formation of the Northern Rugby Football Union in August 1895 at the George Hotel, Huddersfield.